Deduktiva/magnolia-python/Python/Doc/library/difflib.rst

       Each sequence must contain individual single-line strings ending with newlines.
-Such sequences can be obtained from the :meth:`~file.readlines` method of file-like objects.
-The delta generated also consists of newline-terminated strings, ready to be printed as-is via the :meth:`~file.writelines` method of a file-like object.
+Such sequences can be obtained from the :meth:`~io.IOBase.readlines` method of file-like objects.
+The delta generated also consists of newline-terminated strings, ready to be printed as-is via the :meth:`~io.IOBase.writelines` method of a file-like object.